Woh Lamhe writer Shagufta Rafique refutes claims made by Kangana Ranaut about Mahesh Bhatt throwing a shoe at her : Bollywood News - Bollywood Hungama

-In an interview with a daily, Shagufta said that even though Mahesh Bahtt yelled at Kangana he did not do anything else.
+In an interview with a daily, Shagufta said that even though Mahesh Bhatt yelled at Kangana, he did not do anything else.
 She also said that there was a reason for what he did.
-Elaborating on it, the writer said that Bhatt did yell at Ranaut at the trial of Woh Lamhe when she was late for the show.
-She said that there were some shooting issues and she turned down a film which was Kangan's right but is now adding things that never happened.
-She further said that Mohit Suri, Mukesh Bhatt and rest of the cast was also present at the trial.
-She witnessed Bhatt yelling at Ranaut but said that it is not the filmmaker's nature to do something that he is being accused of.
+Elaborating on it, the writer said that Bhatt did yell at Ranaut at the trial of Woh Lamhe as she was late for the show.
+She further said that the actress is now adding things that never happened.
+She also said that Mohit Suri, Mukesh Bhatt and rest of the cast was also present at the trial.
+Shagufta said that it is not the filmmaker's nature to do something that he is being accused of.

 Shagufta said that Mahesh Bhatt has given opportunities to several writers, actors and musicians who are outsiders and even cited her own example.
 She also questioned as to why Kangana chose to keep working with Vishesh films for Raaz: The Mystery Continues.